nbeirne/wiim-scenes/README.md

 - Proper scene management.

 ## The Wiim API
 This project is possible through the use of a few undocumented Wiim APIs.
-Here is a list of useful endpoints fo this project, but please be careful.
+Here is a list of useful endpoints for this (or similar) project, but please be careful.

 ```
 curl http://$WIIM_IP_ADDR/httpapi.asp?command=getNewAudioOutputHardwareMode # get current output modes. hardware=1 is optical, hardware=2 is line-out, hardware=3 is coax-out.